cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VoIPCallsAndCallKit.md

 4. Respond appropriately to the desired transaction

 Thats it...
 Our basic CallKit flow for working CallKit into your FCSDK Apps.

-## PushKit
-**Please note the FCSDK Sample app does not incorporate PushKit into it's CallKit flow.**

-PushKit is what we need to use in order to push notification to our app when our app is in the background.
-When your app is register for PushKit Notifications while your app is in the background or locked Apple Push Notifications(APN) will be sent via your server.

-`You Must`

-**A.** register your app on your Apple Developer account

-and

-**B.** Configure your server to support Push Notifications